 This new field is called

-and it contains the size of the log line in bytes.
+and it contains the size of the log line in bytes, taken as a single string.

 Kibana doesn’t recognize